 Error code Explanation 151 Weight error The weight is not valid during calibration.
-Check the live weight and input signal after the parameters in the calibration menus.
+Check the live weight and input signal at the bottom of the display in calibration menus.
 152 Unstable transducer signal used This is not an error but only a warning.
 The weight was not stable during calibration which might reduce the accuracy of the calibration.
 Wait a little longer and try again.
-If the problem persist, check the mechanical and electrical stability of the installation, check the live weight and input signal after the parameters in the calibration menus.
-153 Capacity/Resolution > 6 digits The Capacity value has more than the permitted 6 digits.
+If the problem persists, check the mechanical and electrical stability of the installation, check the live weight and input signal at the bottom of the display in calibration menus.
+153 Capacity/Resolution &gt; 6 digits The Capacity value has more than the permitted 6 digits.
 Select a combination of Resolution and Capacity that will result in max.
 6 digits plus decimal point.
 155 Illegal calibration direction All weights with corresponding mV/V values must be increasing for increasing calibration point number.
 156 Calibration not finished (all calibration points not stored) This warning is given if the user is leaving the calibration menu when a dead weight calibration is started but not all calibration points are stored.
 The user will have the possibility to continue calibration, leave the menu and discard all calibration changes or leave the calibration menu and keep the calibration changes done so far.
 Note that leaving an unfinished calibration might give a faulty calibration of the scale.
-157 The flow rate derivation time is changed by the instrument This is a warning that the flow rate derivation time have been changed automatically.
+157 The flow rate derivation time is changed by the instrument This is a warning that the flow rate derivation time has been changed automatically.
 It can be changed if Filter Update Rate is changed or if Auto Derivation Time is On also when changing parameters 'Flow Rate Unit' or 'Flow rate resolution'.
 190 Zero track rate too high The zero-track rate is too high.
 Select a lower zero track rate.

-192 Too high transducer signal in calibration point 2 The mV/V signal in calibration point two is too high (often due to a previous, strange data sheet calibration).
+Too high transducer signal in calibration point 2 192 The mV/V signal in calibration point two is too high (often due to a previous, strange data sheet calibration).